EntySec/HatSploit-Docs/docs/getting-started/hatsploit-script.md

 > hsf -s script.hsf

+{: .note }
-**NOTE:** If you do not want to exit after script execution completed, just use `--no-exit` argument.
+If you do not want to exit after script execution completed, just use `--no-exit` argument.